-“Being Green” is holding greater value to us as a nation.
+“Being Green” is holding higher value to us as a nation.
 We are admitting the environmental impact the average home has as well our role in climate change.
 To not make changes will tax us and our great land to the point of greater strife.
 It seems our whole economic system is driven to use up the Earths finite resources.

 Who Does This?

 Millions of people around the world live in modestly sized homes which have long been the norm.
 For example in Europe where most people live in flats.
 Here in North America, the industry has been underway for several years; some suggesting that it gained ground in the US after the 2008 financial crises.

 Since then there are thousands of tiny house people, and a subsequent influx of publications, builders, developers and network TV shows.
 The industry is booming, and laws are being updated to meet the demand.
 In Canada, the idea has emerged in the last few years and is gaining rapid popularity- and what was once considered a ‘trend’ is now a viable industry.
 You might be a tiny house person if:

 1) You want to stop losing 30% or more of your income to housing.

 2) You value the concept of consuming less.

 4) You wish to be less dependent on the grid and the associated rising costs’ of energy.